So you’ve built a sales pipeline. How will you manage the sales pipeline?

 5 Stages of Sales Pipeline

-Here are the five stages of a sales pipeline and how your people can manage them, especially in an environment as complex as a B2B sale.
+Here are the five stages of your pipeline and how your people can manage them, especially in an environment as complex as a B2B sale.

 Stage 1: Opportunity Assessment